 4x + 3(x – 10)

-Using the distributive law, we can see that in order to simplify this expression, we must distribute the 3 to get:
+With the distributive law, we see that in order to simplify this expression, we have to distribute the 3 to get:

 4x + 3x – 30

 Remember that the next step is to perform addition, which can be done by adding the same class of numbers: X.

 x(4+3) is another way of writing 4x + 3x before x is distributed

 To combine everything we’ve learned, the final answer we have is:

 7x – 30